hungrymonkey/another-challenges/README.md

 ```
 ## Solutions:
 ### Proposal 1: Skip List
-Skip List as Linked List which has more meta data which allows binary searching.
+Skip List is a Linked List with more meta data which allows binary searching.
 Insert and neighbor lookup should be O(1) after the position is found.

 ### Proposal 2: BST